Do you feel overwhelmed by the loss of a loved one?

 Even though you might believe you have to do it all on your own, the truth is that you are not meant to do life alone.
 We exist in relationship to others, and we process our thoughts and feelings in a different way when another person is present.
 Being witnessed by someone else is an extremely powerful force for healing.

-It is also important to remember that grieving cannot be contained within the time frame of one grief counseling session.
+It is also important to remember that grieving cannot be contained within the time frame of one grief support session.
 The more open you are to allowing yourself to have your process, the more opportunity there will be to grieve in private outside of the session.
 The support you receive when we are together will help you cope with grieving as and when it comes up in everyday life.

 Maybe your grief is complicated by trauma or anxiety.

 If you have experienced trauma in connection with the person you are grieving, your grief might feel more complicated.
 You might feel sad about this person’s death, and at the same time, you might also be experiencing a sense of relief.
 These types of emotions can be confusing and difficult to navigate.
-I can support you with trauma and grief counseling in a way that is respectful of your experience.
+I can support you with trauma and grief support in a way that is respectful of your experience.
 You can determine how fast or slow you want to go.
 You can be in control of when and how to work with memories and past experiences.

-I also support clients simultaneously with grief and anxiety counseling.
+I also support clients simultaneously with grief and anxiety.
 Anxiety can come up for a number of reasons, including fearing the painful feelings associated with death or loss.
 Additionally, if you have experienced trauma, unconscious fears may be triggering anxiety in response to present day situations.
 We can work through both of these issue in a way that feels supportive and honors your lived experience.